-Advance payments of CIT are made at a rate of 14 per cent. and the first advance payment was due in September 2018.
+Currently advance payments of CIT are made at a rate of 14 per cent..
 The quarterly profit of credit institutions, on the basis of which the advance CIT is calculated, is reduced by the amount of the tax-exempt dividends received by the credit institution in that quarter, as well as by the amount of any loss recorded during the preceding 19 quarters (loss carry forward for five years).
 However, the calculation of the loss carry forward only starts from the second quarter of 2018 and Estonian credit institutions are not permitted to account for losses that had arisen prior to that quarter.
 Estonian credit institutions have the right to set-off the CIT payable from dividend distributions (including from regular dividends) or distributions from their equity capital, against the advance CIT payments that had been previously made to the tax authority under the above described advance payment arrangement.
+The advance payments of CIT are not refundable to the credit institution even if dividend distributions are eventually not made.
 The advance CIT has a more significant impact on credit institutions in an active growth phase, such as the Bank, as it reduces the own funds of the institution.
-Any other changes in Estonian tax regulations or in the interpretation of such regulations, may also have material adverse effect on the Bank.